Quick answer

 Application Process

-You’ll submit your application to the Tennessee Division of Health Related Boards.
+You’ll submit your application through the Environmental Health Program at your local county health department.
 The application requires proof of training, a floor plan of your studio, and documentation of your sterilization procedures.
 Incomplete applications get kicked back, so double-check everything before you mail it in.

 One thing that saves a ton of headaches: get your paperwork organized digitally before you start.
 Tools like Apprentice let you store client consent forms, appointment records, and other documentation in one place.
 That kind of organization matters when an inspector shows up asking for records.